-Logan opened the first vlog by throwing a tomato at his hotel room wall, before reminding viewers of his promise to deliver “the most entertaining, exhilarating, incredible content EVER”.
-It felt like we’d peaked in just under one minute, but I stayed with it.
+Logan opened the first vlog by throwing a tomato at his hotel room wall before reminding viewers of his promise to deliver “the most entertaining, exhilarating, incredible content EVER”.
+It felt like we’d peaked in under one minute, but I stayed with it.

-Shortly after leaving the café, Logan described Tokyo as “a real life cartoon” and “content gold”, which perhaps suggests that Logan sees people – like the waitress who served him – as not entirely real.
-They’re just characters, props, things with which to create content.
+Shortly after leaving the café, Logan described Tokyo as “a real-life cartoon” and “content gold”, which suggests that Logan sees people – like the waitress who served him – as not entirely real.
+They’re just characters, props – things – with which to create content.

-There’s not much to say about the second vlog.
-Logan bought a fish and an octopus tentacle from a fish market, then wandered around Shibuya thrusting them at passersby for no discernible reason.
+There isn’t much to say about the second vlog.
+Logan bought a fish and an octopus tentacle from a fish market, then wandered around Shibuya, thrusting them at passersby for no discernible reason.
 Even though most people politely declined his advances and went about their day – such is the non-confrontational nature of Japanese culture – a few fans actually posed for photos with him.
 For comedic effect, Logan adopted a sort of expressionless gaze for the photos, as if slightly uncomfortable with all the attention.
-If you screenshot those moments, when he’s standing there holding up the fish and octopus tentacle like Academy Awards, he genuinely looks like he’s experiencing a crippling epiphany.
+If you screenshot those moments when he’s standing there holding up the fish and octopus tentacle, like they’re Academy Awards, he genuinely looks like he’s experiencing a crippling epiphany.
 A man-child lost in a fog of witless, sophomoric ‘content’.

 Logan’s third vlog of his Japan tour was the nadir of the series: a camping trip to the Aokigahara ‘Suicide Forest’, the second most popular suicide spot in the world (after the Golden Gate Bridge).

-Naturally they filmed the body, including close-ups of the victim’s blue hands, the bulge of possessions in his back pocket, and the holdall he’d packed and taken with him.
-Logan also informed viewers that the face of the victim had been blurred to protect his identity, which shows that he was mentally editing the video in real time.
-There would be no late-night handwringing back at the hotel over whether they should release the graphic footage; the decision had clearly been made the second Logan discovered the grim scene.
+Naturally, they filmed the body, including close-ups of the victim’s blue hands, the bulge of possessions in his back pocket, and the holdall he’d packed and taken with him.
+Logan also informed viewers that the face of the victim had been blurred to protect his identity, which shows that he was mentally editing the video in real-time.
+There would be no late-night handwringing back at the hotel over whether they should release the graphic footage; the decision had been made the second Logan discovered the grim scene.

-Unbelievably, even finding a body didn’t curtail the air of jocularity for long, with solemn messages about suicide and depression not being a joking matter predictably giving way to laughter and frat boy buffoonery.
-(Although, the dead body scene did at least offer brief respite from the near-constant reminders to buy “merch” from the Logan Paul Shop.)
+Unbelievably, even finding a body didn’t curtail the air of jocularity for long, with Logan’s solemn messages about suicide and depression “not being a joking matter” predictably giving way to laughter and frat boy buffoonery.
+(Although, the dead body scene did at least offer a brief respite from the near-constant reminders to buy “merch” from the Logan Paul Shop.)

-Back in the car park, Logan expressed disbelief that children were freely running around an area where bodies could easily be stumbled upon.
+Back in the car park, Logan expressed disbelief that children were freely running around an area where you could easily stumble upon a body.
 But seeing as he planned to upload his video of the suicide victim to YouTube for his 15 million-strong audience of tweens and teens to gawp at, his concern was somewhat misplaced.

 His equally irritating brother and vlogger, Jake Paul, recently released a video in which he said that Logan had learned from his mistakes and would eventually bounce back.
 In fact, it’s been rumoured that he’s returning to YouTube today, which has got his fans in an expectant tizz.
 (Incidentally, Jake opened his vlog by hurling a bike at some stepladders…FOR NO DISCERNIBLE REASON.)

-Former Jackass member Steve-O recently released a five minute behind-the-scenes taster for his new YouTube Red show Ultimate Expedition, which showed him feeding street dogs in Peru and ultimately adopting one that he called ‘Wendy’.
+Former Jackass member Steve-O recently released a five-minute behind-the-scenes taster for his new YouTube Red show Ultimate Expedition, which showed him feeding street dogs in Peru and ultimately adopting one he called ‘Wendy’.

-Still, like I said, I’m not Logan Paul’s target audience.
-In fact, I’m probably the kind of “drone” that he urges his fans not to become.
+Still, as I said, I’m not Logan Paul’s target audience.
+In fact, I’m probably the kind of “drone” he urges his fans not to become.
 But I’m happy with that.